Support for Emeriti work in Teaching, Research & Service

-The UC Davis Emeriti Association has opened call for Edward A. Dickson Emeriti Professorship Award applications each spring quarter.
-The call is now open (Download pdf of 2020-2021 Call).
+The UC Davis Emeriti Association is now accepting applications for Edward A. Dickson Emeriti Professorship Award.
+(Download pdf of 2020-2021 Call).
 Please submit requests by 5:00 p.m., Tuesday, April 28, 2020.

 Edward A. Dickson served as a regent of the University of California from 1913 to 1946, the longest tenure of any regent.
 In 1955, Mr. Dickson presented the university with an endowment to support and maintain special annual professorships to be awarded to retired academic senate faculty members.
 The award is described in the gift document as follows: